- Make sense of the American internship and job search process

 - Learn cultural differences that can help you to succeed in securing professional employment opportunities

 - Check out other Employer Engagement and Career Design web pages.
 They offer resources on every aspect of the American job search process.
-Carefully review guides on resumes, interviewing, job search and networking.
-Read these BEFORE you visit the Career Studio or make an appointment to make the best use of your time.
+Carefully review guides on resumes, interviewing, job search, and networking.
+Please read these BEFORE you visit the Career Studio or make an appointment to make the best use of your time.

-- Attend an International Student Small Group Job Search BEFORE you make an appointment with a counselor.
-We offer a number of sessions regularly.
+- We offer a number of sessions regularly.
 Please check the calendar for specific dates and times.
 Look for workshops designated INTL (for international students) on the calendar.
 In addition, attend other Employer Engagement and Career Design workshops of interest.

-- NUcareers: Start here to find internship and job opportunities.
+- NUworks: Start here to find internships and job opportunities.

-- Going Global: Use Going Global’s country and city guides for the US and overseas, job and internship listings, H-1B employers, and an employer directory featuring 400,000 plus companies in many countries including the U.S. Gain access by logging into NUcareers, click on the Career Development tab, then click on the “Resources” section, and GoinGlobal is the 6thresource down.
+- Going Global: Use Going Global’s country and city guides for the US and overseas, job and internship listings, H-1B employers, and an employer directory featuring 400,000 plus companies in many countries, including the U.S. Gain access by logging into NUworks, click on the Career Development tab, then click on the “Resources” section, and GoinGlobal is the 6th resource down.

-- com quickly allows you to learn which employers have utilized H-1B visas for a three-year period and also provides other excellent resources.
+- MyVisaJobs.com quickly lets you learn which employers have utilized H-1B visas for a three-year period and provides other excellent resources.

 - USCIS H-1B Cap.
 Use this to monitor the USCIS H-1B visa cap.
 USCIS will allow you to monitor the number of available H-1B visas and provides helpful information.